Act for Adjustment of Functions and Organizations of the Executive Yuan

 The safeguard measures specified in this Article do not apply to political appointees, faculty and staff of public schools, and employees of state-owned enterprises.

-Employees specified in the provisions from Subparagraph 1 to Subparagraph 5 of Paragraph 1 who have applied for retirement, severance, or separation, and received additional payments, according to relevant regulations, in conjunction with the streamlining, consolidation, resubordinating, restructuring, or dissolution of an agency (institution), or a school’s functional adjustment, do not apply to the provisions of receiving an additional total pay amount relief payment, additional monthly pay of employment, additional monthly salary payments, or total salary pay amount relief payment specified in this Article.
+Employees specified in the provisions from Subparagraph 1 to Subparagraph 5 of Paragraph 1 who have applied for retirement, severance, or separation, and received additional payments, according to relevant regulations, in conjunction with the streamlining, consolidation, resubordinating, restructuring, or dissolve of an agency (institution), or a school’s functional adjustment, do not apply to the provisions of receiving an additional lump-sum consolation money, additional monthly pay of employment, additional monthly salary payments, or total salary pay amount relief payment specified in this Article.

 Article 8